katcipis/sophia/notes/books/philosophy-software-design.md

 the terrible mess that is the code (and then the even usually worse idea of rewriting from scratch).

-Being tactical would made sense if you got the design right first and now you just need to add new features and extend the code and everything just nicely fits, the problem is that we rarely (if not never) get the design right.
-Even if you had perfect knowledge of the domain and designed the software perfectly, the domain itself may have changed, so it seems inevitable that software design needs to be addressed in a iterative/incremental way.

 Fixing bugs also provides valuable opportunities for design improvements, because bugs are usually caused by bad design, which makes things confusing and gives space for unknowns unknowns, but a tactical programmer won't take